Huegoxaga/notes/finance/README.md

       - The material effects on the financial statements or state that they are still evaluating the effects of the new standards
     - Forward-looking expenditures and divestitures
   - In the United States, The FCC requires that the management discuss trends and identify significant events and uncertainties for publicly traded companies
-  - Financial Reports are prepared based on accural accounting, which recognizes the impact of revenue generating activities on financial statements in the time periods when revenues and expenses accrue
-    - Revenue accrues when service is provided and invoice is given regardless whether the payment has been received
-    - Different from cash accounting, that recognizes revenues and expenses when cash is either received or paid

 #### Standards Setting Bodies